 Because of the parliamentary cretinism and general cowardice of the Labour Party left wing, Britain's membership in the EEC would indeed tend to limit nationalizations and other state intervention to prevent redundancies.
-But while the union bureaucracy and Labour Party left wingers oppose the Common Market for this reason, their campaign is firmly ensconced in the framework of U.S.-designed anti-communist alliances, both military and economic.
+But while the union bureaucracy and Labour Party left wingers oppose the Common Market for this reason, their campaign is firmly ensconced in the framework of U.S.designed anti-communist alliances, both military and economic. abstention.
+When opposition to the EEC became a major theme of the Labour left in the late 1960's the IS opposed entry; but after Britain entered in 1973 the IS for some time failed to call for withdrawal.